wjlevay/BAR-digitization/README.md

 `python processBAR.py`

-But we've created a Windows batch file that runs every night via Windows Task Scheduler, so you should need to kick it off manually unless there's a problem with the scheduler.
+But we've created a Windows batch file that runs every night via Windows Task Scheduler, so you shouldn't need to kick it off manually unless there's a problem with the scheduler.

 ## reprocessBAR.py